Coat of arms: Modern national emblems

-Among the states ruled by communist regimes, emblems resembling the Soviet design were adopted in all the Warsaw Pact states except Czechoslovakia and Poland.
-Since 1989, some of the ex-Communist states, as Romania or Russia have reused their original pre-communist heraldry, often with only the symbols of monarchy removed.
-Other countries such as Belarus and Tajikistan have retained their communist coats of arms or at least kept some of the old heraldry.
+Among the states ruled by communist regimes, emblems resembling those of the Soviet states were adopted in all the Warsaw Pact states except Czechoslovakia and Poland.
+Since 1986–1989, some of the ex-Communist states, such as Russia, have reused their original pre-communist heraldry, often with only the symbols of monarchy removed.
+Other countries such as Belarus have retained their communist coats of arms or at least kept some of the old heraldry.

 With the independence of the modern nation states of the Arab World from the First World War onwards, European traditions of heraldry were partially adopted for state emblems.
 These emblems often involve the star and crescent symbol taken from the Ottoman flag.

 Other commonly seen symbols are birds, chiefly the Eagle of Saladin, and the Hawk of Quraish.
-These symbols can be found on the Coat of Arms of Egypt, and Syria, amongst others.
+These symbols can be found on the coat of arms of Egypt, and Syria, amongst others.

 Sub-Saharan African flags and emblems after decolonisation often chose emblems based on regional traditions or wildlife.
 Symbols of a ritual significance according to local custom were generally favoured, such as the leopard in the arms of Benin, Malawi, Somalia, the Democratic Republic of the Congo and, in the form of the black panther, of Gabon.